mpowrd/UNIX-Shell/README.md

 It serves as a command-line interface that allows a user to execute programs and manage tasks, supporting both foreground and background execution, job suspension and resumption, and several advanced features.

+## Project File Structure

+*   `Shell_project.c`: The main source file containing the shell's primary loop, command parsing, and logic for handling user input and launching processes.
+*   `job_control.c`: Implements the data structures and functions for managing the job list (adding, deleting, searching for jobs) and handling process states.
+*   `job_control.h`: The header file for the job control module, defining the `job` structure, function prototypes, and useful macros.
+*   `parse_redir.h`: A helper header containing the function to parse I/O redirection operators (`<` and `>`) from the command line.

 ## Features

 This shell implements a range of standard and custom functionalities: